Sahitya Akademi 2025: 6 writers from Assam & Manipur win Yuva & Bal Sahitya awards

 This year, the Akademi did not name a winner in the Dogri language for the Yuva Puraskar category, resulting in one fewer award than in the children’s literature segment.

-Each awardee will receive a copper plaque engraved with their name and a cash prize of Rs 50,000, to be presented at a special ceremony scheduled later in the year.
+Each awardee received a copper plaque engraved with their name and a cash prize of Rs 50,000, to be presented at a special ceremony scheduled later in the year.

-Meanwhile, two writers from Manipur, AK Jiten, will receive the Yuva Puraskar for Epic Khoyum Nongdam Cow, and Shanto M will receive the Bal Sahitya Puraskar for “Angangshinggee Shannabungsida.”
+Meanwhile, two writers from Manipur, AK Jiten, received the Yuva Puraskar for Epic Khoyum Nongdam Cow, and Shanto M earned the Bal Sahitya Puraskar for “Angangshinggee Shannabungsida.”

 Other winners of the Yuva Puraskar include Suprakash Bhuyan (Assamese), Sudeshna Moitra (Bengali), Amar Khungur Boro (Bodo), Mayur Khavdu (Gujarati), R Dileepkumar (Kannada), Saiqa Sehar (Kashmiri), Glynis Dias (Konkani), AK Jiten (Manipuri), Neha Jha Mani (Maithili), Akhil P Dharmajan (Malayalam), , Pradeep Kokar (Marathi), Subash Thakuri (Nepali), Subrat Kumar Senapati (Odia), Mandeep Aulakh (Punjabi), Poonam Chand Godara (Rajasthani), Dheeraj Kumar Pandey (Sanskrit), Fagu Baskey (Santali), Manthan Bachani (Sindhi), Latshmihar (Tamil), Prasad Suri (Telugu), and Neha Rubab (Urdu).